mmnabeel317/Phishing_Guard/README.markdown

 # Phishing Detection Hackathon Project

 ## Overview
 This project develops a machine learning-based phishing detection system to classify emails as `Safe Email` or `Phishing Email`.
-Built for the [Hackathon Name] on April 25, 2025, it processes email text, trains an SVM model, and predicts phishing attempts with high accuracy.
+Built for the Quantam Breach on April 25, 2025, it processes email text, trains an SVM model, and predicts phishing attempts with high accuracy.
 The system handles multi-line emails and supports both batch and interactive predictions.

 ## Features
 - **Data Preprocessing**: Cleans email text, preserving URLs and handling invalid data.